ADD CONDITION

 What is HEB Strawberry 30ct Cough Drops used for?

-What is the recommended dosage for adults and children over 5?
+What is the recommended dosage for adults and children over 5 years?

-For adults and children 5 years and over, allow 2 drops to dissolve slowly in your mouth, one at a time, and you may repeat this every 2 hours as necessary or as directed by a doctor.
+For adults and children 5 years and over, allow 2 drops to dissolve slowly in your mouth, one at a time, and may repeat every 2 hours as necessary or as directed by a doctor.

 What should I do if my cough persists?